Omar Ngandu

-Omar Ngandu (born 23 December 1996) is a Burundian footballer who plays for Norwegian club Brodd.
+Omar Ngandu (born 23 December 1996) is a Burundian footballer who last played for Norwegian club Brodd.

 Club career

 In 2024, he signed for Norwegian Third Division club Brodd.

 International career

 He made his Burundi national football team debut on 2 September 2018 in a friendly against Ethiopia.

 He was selected for the squad for the 2019 Africa Cup of Nations.